 We encourage admissions from all those entitled to education under British Law regardless of faith, ethnicity, gender, sexuality, political or financial status.
 We are a school for all.

-This statement outlines the key British Values we actively promote.
+This statement outlines the key Fundamental Values we actively promote.

 The Rule of Law